14th Annual New Product Showcase Winners Recognized at Global Pet Expo 2024 - ExBulletin

 Purchasing points

-First Place: Cricket Keeper, Spectrum Brands/Global Pet Care Second Place: Pet Greens Live Cat Grass & Catnip, Bell Rock Growers Third Place: Blue Mountain Hay Pet Hay Package for Small Animals, Blue Mountain Hay
+2nd place: Pet Greens Live Cat Grass & Catnip, Bell Rock Growers

+3rd place: Blue Mountain Hay, hay package for small animals, Blue Mountain Hay

 reptiles